 - Up to 21,600 people that the UK would accept as refugees today, could be turned away each year

 - Humanitarian organisations like the RNLI could be criminalised for “assisting unlawful immigration” by rescuing people from sinking boats

 - The UK Government could break international laws, set out in the UN Refugee Convention – this sets a worrying precedent for refugee rights

 What happens next?

-- If approved, it will go to the House of Lords, where it will go through further readings before being passed on to the Queen for Royal Assent
+- Now that the Bill has been approved by MPs in the House of Commons, it will go to the House of Lords, where it will go through further readings before being passed on to the Queen for Royal Assent

 We’re calling for a more humane, fair and effective approach that: